 Ontario Regulation 170/06 helps ensure public safety and protection of property from natural hazards.
-The regulation also works to prevent pollution and destruction of sensitive environmental areas such as wetlands, shorelines, and watercourses.
+The regulation also seeks to prevent negative alterations to wetlands, shorelines, and watercourses.

 Ontario Regulation 170/06 establishes Regulated Areas where permission to develop is necessary to mitigate the threat of flooding, erosion, or dynamic beaches; or where interference with wetlands and alterations to shorelines and watercourses might have an adverse effect on those environmental features.